 Asus RT-AC88U: Almost perfect for nerds

 Like all routers, the RT-AC88U is far from perfect.
-It has a USB 3.0 port right on the front and mediocre network storage performance when coupled with a portable drive.
+It has a USB 3.0 port right on the front and mediocre network storage performance coupled with a portable drive.
 It was also a bit buggy with early firmware versions.

-But to compensate, the router has top 4×4 Wi-Fi 5 (802.11ac) specs and sports a 1.4 dual-core CPU, among most powerful for routers at its time.
+But to compensate, the router has top 4x4 Wi-Fi 5 (802.11ac) specs and sports a 1.4 dual-core CPU, among the most potent for routers at its time.
 However, what makes it unique is the eight Gigabit LAN ports (as opposed to just four in most routers).

 I have used this feature from day one with my Synology NAS server and loved it.
-Link Aggregation is one of the main reasons I kept using this router despite having so many opportunities to replace it.
+Link Aggregation is one of the main reasons I kept using this router despite having many opportunities to replace it.

 I tried this feature out, too, and it worked well.
 By the way, for load-balancing, make sure you use two broadband connections of similar speed grades.
 If that's not the case, it's better to use them in the fail-over mode.